OpenGeoScales/CarbonGeoScales/index.md

 ## Users

-CarbonGeoScales aims at providing various GHGs emissions data users profiles with consistent and harmonized open data:
+By providing harmonized, relevant and ready-to-use multi-scale GHGs emissions open data, CarbongeoScales fulfill the needs of various profiles of GHGs data users and carbon issues specialists:

-- **Data journalists** specialized in climate change issues who need ...
+- **Data journalists** specialized in climate change issues who need easy access to standardized open data with visualizations charts and comprehensive documentation to support their articles and reports.
+- **Carbon consultancy specialists** who need GHGs emissions estimates for conducting carbon foortprint analysis to their clients (companies, facility level, municipalities...).
+CarbongeoScales provide them with API access to processed data at different scales.
+API use might be monetized according of request number or specific attributes and features to integrate (data update frequency,support, specific use cases...).
-- **Policy makers** for better mitigating climate actions in various scales
+- **Policy makers** for better mitigating climate actions in various scales and tracking their progress in reducing emissions at various geographical scales by comparative analysis which need standardized data.
-- **Scientists** working in downscaling GHGs emissions estimates
+- **Scientists** working in downscaling GHGs emissions estimates who need high-resolution bottom-up GHGs emissions estimates for parametrizing carbon monitoring simulation in combination with atmospheric concentration measurements ant image stallite retrieval.
-- **Carbon consultancy specialists** for better accounting carbon footprint
-- **NGOs**

-## Contributers

-CarbonGeoScales is a collaborative project open to contribution from every person interested in GHGs emissions data modeling and processing depending on their expertise:

-- **Data experts:
-- **GHGs emissions use case experts**
-- **Scientists**
+- **NGOs** specialists on climate issues and carbon analytics by providing them with standardized data and visualizations to integrate in their reprts, websites and applications.

 ## Roadmap